-- 1. Gain admission to the college.

-- 2. Must have a minimum 2.0 grade point average (GPA).

-- 3. Employment as a LVN is preferred.

-- 4. Hold a valid Texas vocational nurse license which is unencumbered.

-- 5. Attend an on-line "Transition" (VN to RN) Information Session and obtain an application packet.

-- 6. Complete all prerequisite courses with a grade of "C" or better:

-- STSU 0300 Student Success (EDUC 1300 Learning Framework may be substituted for STSU)

-- PSYC 2301 General Psychology or PSYC 2314 Lifespan Growth and Development

-- ENGL 1301 English Composition

-- BIOL 2401 Anatomy and Physiology I
+- 1. Gain admission to the college. - 2.
+Must have a minimum 2.0 grade point average (GPA). - 3.
+Been employed as an LVN for at least one year, if not a graduate of an Angelina College VN program. - 4.
+Hold a valid Texas vocational nurse license in good standing. - 5.
+Attend an on-line "Transition" (VN to RN) Information Session or meet with the transition program faculty to develop a degree plan and obtain an application packet. - 6.
+Complete all prerequisite courses with a grade of "C" or better: - STSU 0300 Student Success (EDUC 1300 Learning Framework may be substituted for STSU) - PSYC 2301 General Psychology or PSYC 2314 Lifespan Growth and Development - ENGL 1301 English Composition - BIOL 2401 Anatomy and Physiology I

 - BIOL 2402 Anatomy and Physiology II

 - BIOL 2420 Microbiology

 - RNSG 1208 Dosage Calculations for Nursing